-Employee onboarding is by far one of the most critical touchpoints that a company has with their employees.
+Employee onboarding is one of the most critical touchpoints a company has with their employees.
 Whether you run a restaurant, a beauty salon or a large corporation, you should take the necessary steps to build an effective onboarding process that resonates with your company culture and makes the right first impression.

 What is employee onboarding?

 Employee onboarding is the process of inducting new employees into your business.
-It typically involves taking the necessary steps to ensure that new hires are welcomed into their new role, have a thorough understanding of the company and its mission, and have clear expectations of their role’s responsibilities.
+It typically involves taking the necessary steps to ensure that new hires are welcomed into their new role, have a thorough understanding of the company and its mission, and have clear expectations of their responsibilities.

 From start to finish, there are several steps to cover to ensure that your new hire gets the best first impression possible before, during and after starting in their new role.
-Some of these steps include the job offer, pre-onboarding material, the schedule of their first day and set them up with any resources they need to complete their job.
+Some of these steps include the job offer, pre-onboarding material, the schedule of their first day and setting them up with any resources they need to complete their job.

-Employee onboarding is not a one and done process.
+Employee onboarding is not a one-and-done process.
 It should start from the job offer and continue into and far beyond their probationary period.
 By placing extra focus on your employee onboarding strategy, you can ensure that your new hires feel empowered and motivated to start on the right foot.

 Why is onboarding important?

-An employee onboarding process is more than just what the first day looks like and ensuring they get their paperwork done.
-It’s an opportunity to remind new employees why they accepted the offer, what they have to look forward to and what the company will do to protect their wellbeing.
+An employee onboarding process is more than just what the first day looks like and ensures they get their paperwork done.
+It's an opportunity to remind new employees why they accepted the offer, what they have to look forward to and what the company will do to protect their wellbeing.

-- Help reduce turnover - the estimated total cost of replacing an employee varies between 30-150% of their salary.
+- Help reduce turnover - the estimated cost of replacing an employee varies between 30-150% of their salary.
 Regardless of the size of your business, this amount is significant.
 But you can prevent employee turnover with the proper measures in place.
-Now more than ever, employees won’t stay with a company if they aren’t happy.
-As a result, employers need to take every opportunity to ensure the well-being of their employees.
+Now more than ever, employees won't stay with a company if they aren't happy.
+As a result, employers need to take every opportunity to ensure the wellbeing of their employees.
 And what better place to start than before their first day.